 - 3.3.
-Record: information created, received, and maintained as evidence and information by an organisation or person, in pursuance of legal obligations or in the transaction of business. - 3.4 Processing: any action performed on personal data, including (but not limited to) collecting, storing, sharing, destroying or preserving data. - 3.5 Data controller: a person or organisation who decides how personal information can be processed, and for what purposes.
-East Lothian Council is a data controller. - 3.6.
-Data processor: a person or organisation (other than an employee of the data controller) who processes personal data on behalf of a data controller. - 3.7.
-Data subject: an individual about whom the Council holds personal data.
+Criminal offence data: personal data relating to criminal convictions and offences or related security measures.
+This covers information about offenders or suspected offenders in the context of criminal activity, allegations, investigations and proceedings. - 3.5 Record: information created, received, and maintained as evidence and information by an organisation or person, in pursuance of legal obligations or in the transaction of business. - 3.6 Processing: any action performed on personal data, including (but not limited to) collecting, storing, sharing, destroying or preserving data. - 3.7 Data controller: a person or organisation who decides how personal information can be processed, and for what purposes.
+East Lothian Council is a data controller. - 3.8 Data processor: a person or organisation (other than an employee of the data controller) who processes personal data on behalf of a data controller. - 3.9 Data subject: an individual about whom the Council holds personal data.